sthetix/Switchroot-LineageOS-Downloader/README.md

 - **Resumable Downloads**: Supports resuming interrupted downloads, saving time and bandwidth.
 - **Progress Tracking**: Real-time progress updates with a progress bar and detailed download statistics.
 - **Error Handling**: Retries failed downloads automatically and logs errors for troubleshooting.
-- **Customizable Download Directory**: Allows users to select a custom download folder.
+- **Customizable Download Directory**: Users can select a custom download folder.
 - **Portable**: No installation required; just download the EXE and run it.

 ---